 Molokai Protocol and Good Neighbor Policy

-- Observe a no wake (less than 5 mph) speed within 500 yards of any shoreline.
-There have been several instances of speeding escort boats almost hitting divers.
+- Observe a no wake (less than 5 mph) speed within 500 yards of any shoreline or breaking waves.

-- No fishing of any type within 500 yards of shore.
+- No fishing of any type within 500 yards of shore or breaking waves.

 - No Opihi picking.

 - No camping on private property or non-designated camping areas, including Make Horse Beach.
 The Molokai Police Department will be sending officers to cite un-permitted camping.
-There will be a legal, permitted set up at Papohaku Park.
+Camping is only allowed at Papohaku Beach Park, and a permit form Molokai Parks Department is required.

 - Please pick up your trash.
 It would be a great gesture of good will if you could leave Molokai cleaner than when you got there.

-- Athletes will leave the tracking device on their escort boat at all times.
-PLEASE note that the geo tracking units will track for service and satellites and then in time turn off all LEDS – even though the unit is on.
+- PLEASE note that the geo tracking units will track for service and satellites and then in time turn off all LEDS – even though the unit is on.
 THIS WILL SAVE on battery life.
-ONCE THE tracker has been picked up athlete will only need to get the tracker on the boat in a safe place.
+ONCE THE tracker has been picked up athlete will only need to get to their boat and line of site to sky.

 - You must return the tracker to the timing tent after your race is done.
 Anyone that does not pick up or turn in their tracker will be considered an unofficial entry.
-Return tracker to the timers tent at the finish line.
+Return tracker at the finish line.
+There will be a location at the water exit for athletes and also at the boat launch at Hawaii Kai.

-- Have your escort boat check in on VHF channel 1 by 7:00 to let the safety team know they are present.
+- Have your escort boat check in on VHF channel 72 by 7:00am to let the safety team know they are present, make sure official boat acknowledges.
 Remind them of this at when you get your stuff on board.

-- There will be two starts.
-The paddleboard (solo and team) start at 7:30 am, the SUP (solo and team) at 8:00 am.
+- There will be three starts.
+The paddleboard (solo and team) start at 7:30am, the SUP (solo and team) at 8:00am and foil at 9:30am.
 The race starts between two buoys about 150 yards from shore.
 The start boat will raise a red flag about 2 minutes before the start.
 He will lower the red flag.
 The race starts when he raises the green flag.
+Starter has the right to start the race within 2 min of start time so athletes need to be ready and sitting up on their boards.
+The start will also be supported with an air gun.

 - Paddleboard athletes need to have equipment off the beach and on their escort boats before 7am on race morning.
 Escort boats will wait off to the south side of the starting area.